Hick’s Law: Reducing Choices For Interface Design

 Minimalists use enough white space to increase focus.
 It reduces the complexity of having too many decisions.
 In addition, it also reduces the use of unfamiliar elements and limits the UI colors to three.

-Different options for a simple approach Mockingbot
+Different options for a simple approach

 According to Ismail Benmbarek, typography and objects with too much personality induce less emotion.
-Users want to text and UI elements that are big and simple.
+Users want text and UI elements that are big and simple.

 Cut Back On Negative Feedback